OHDSI/Perseus/README.md

 ## Docker Compose and Podman

-* Install docker compose as a plagin *
+**Install docker compose as a plugin**

     apt install docker-compose-plugin

-* You can use Podman instead of Docker *
+**You can use Podman instead of Docker**

     apt install python3-pip
     pip install podman-compose

 If you have an issue with downloading from Docker Hub check configuration file:

     /etc/containers/registries.conf

 It need to contain the following string: unqualified-search-registries = ["docker.io"]

     podman-compose pull
     podman-compose up -d

 ## Vocabulary